soonoo/committrs.io/CONTRIBUTING.md

 ## Development setup

-I recomment you to use [Yarn](https://yarnpkg.com) as a package manager.
+I recommend you to use [Yarn](https://yarnpkg.com) as a package manager.
 You can use npm if you want.

 ## Reporting bugs